jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (v) leaving premises unaccompanied:
   (c) preventing or hindering a labour inspector (within the meaning of the Employment Relations Act 2000) from entering or having access to any place or premises to which he or she is entitled to have access under any enactment.
 (5) Subsection (4) does not limit subsection (1)(b).
-(6) An information alleging an offence against subsection (1) may specify any day on which it is alleged the person was working for the employer, and need not state the day on which that work is alleged to have commenced.
+(6) A charge alleging an offence against subsection (1) may specify any day on which it is alleged the person was working for the employer, and need not state the day on which that work is alleged to have commenced.
 (7) For the purposes of this section, an employer is treated as knowing that an employee is not entitled under this Act to do any particular work if, at any time in the preceding 12 months (whether before or after the commencement of this section), the employer has been informed of that fact in writing by an immigration officer.
 (8) In this section, unlawful employee, in relation to an employer, means a person who the employer knows is not entitled under this Act to work in the employer’s service.